 Under the No Action Alternative, a gather to remove excess wild horses would not occur.
 There would be no active management to control the size of the wild horse population.
-Although the No Action Alternative does not comply with the WFRHBA of 1971, regulations, Approved Ely District Resource Management Plan (August 2008) and does not meet the purpose and need for action in this EA, it is included as a basis for comparison with the Proposed Action.
+Although the No Action Alternative does not comply with the WFRHBA of 1971, implementing regulations, or the applicable land-use plans and does not meet the purpose and need for action in this EA, it is included as a basis for comparison with the Proposed Action.